github/copilot-engine-sdk/docs/integration-guide.md

 # The fully qualified command to run the engine.
 # The platform executes this command directly — no implicit runtime setup.
 entrypoint: 'node --enable-source-maps dist/index.js'

+# Optional: Specify the model vendor for model selection (e.g. 'Anthropic', 'OpenAI').
+# When set, the platform uses this to determine the available models for the engine.
+vendor: 'Anthropic'
 ```

 > **Note:** This is not a GitHub Action.
 The platform reads `entrypoint` from `engine.yaml` and runs it directly.
 All paths in the entrypoint are resolved relative to the engine's root directory.